regunakyle/regunakyle/content/projects.md

 A simple webapp that allow users to chat with an AI in voice.
 Requires TTS, STT and a generic LLM chat model.

 Motivated by the urge to prank my friends with a voice-activated AI.

-### Nexus Mods Downloader

-A webapp and a browser extension that allow user to queue mod downloads remotely.

-Downloading big mods without premium subscription can be very slow.
-Host this app in a 24/7 running machine and you can go sleep while the mods are downloading.